vledwardsjr/JobSalaryAnalytics/README.md

-# Job Salary Analytics — SQL Analysis
+# Job Salary Analytics — SQL & Excel Analysis

-A data analytics project using SQL to analyze job posting data and identify compensation trends, high-paying roles, and in-demand technical skills across DMV and non-DMV regions.
+A data analytics project analyzing job posting data using SQL and Excel to identify compensation trends, high-paying roles, and in-demand technical skills across DMV and non-DMV job markets.

-The analysis focuses on understanding how role type, location, and skill requirements influence salary outcomes in data-focused positions.
+The analysis focuses on how role type, geographic location, and skill requirements influence salary outcomes in data-focused positions.

 ---

 ## Analysis Scope

-- Comparison of salary ranges between DMV and non-DMV job markets
+- Comparison of salary distributions between DMV and non-DMV regions
-- Identification of top-paying roles across regions
+- Identification of top-paying roles across locations
 - Analysis of the most in-demand technical skills
 - Evaluation of skill combinations commonly associated with higher salaries
 - Cross-analysis of job roles and their most frequently required skills